entron/bosonic-vmps/README.md

 The core idea is to variationally compute the **ground state** of a discretized spin-boson Hamiltonian using an MPS, while controlling bosonic Hilbert-space truncation errors by (i) **optimizing a local boson basis** (OBB) on each site and (ii) optionally using an explicit **shifted oscillator basis** to capture large displacements in localized regimes.

+As a side note, I am now working in the AI field, and in retrospect the OBB idea is quite similar to a central topic in AI: representation learning (e.g. variational autoencoder, hidden states in LLM etc.).
+It is fascinating to see across different disciplines how simply changing the language used to describe things (in this case, the basis) can turn something intractable into something tractable, and make something complex appear simple.

 ## Quickstart

 **Requirements:** MATLAB or GNU Octave (no third-party toolboxes required beyond standard linear algebra and `eigs`).